Knetic/atau/README.md

 ====

 If this repository hasn't been updated in a while, it's probably because I don't have any outstanding issues to work on - it's not because I've abandoned the project.
 If you have questions, issues, or patches; I'm completely open to pull requests, issues opened on github, or emails from out of the blue.

+Affiliation
+====

+Neither the author nor this project are associated with Google.
+This project consumes an open standard of document, but doesn't claim any ownership of the standard.
+A sample is included for LendingClub API, but the author has no affiliation there either - the sample is just a sample of a public API.